 i-TSM Staking Plan

-• Moving Average Calculation: Monitor your strike rate over specified intervals—such as the last 10, 20, 30, or 50 bets—to determine the moving average.
-This metric informs whether to increase or decrease stakes.
+Live Strike Rate Calculation: As you place your bets, the strike rate is monitored over specified intervals—such as the last 10, 20, 30, or 50 bets.
+This metric informs TSM whether to increase or decrease stakes.

 Implementation Example: